JackHsu68/Troubleshooting-for-Your-Robotic-Arm/Error-Message.md

 # Error Messages

+The following describes situations that cause error messages to appear and the proper reset procedures to resolve the error messages.

 ## “Working pallet disappear cause pause”
 Situation: The pallet sensor did not detect the working pallet normally.
 Reset Procedure: Make sure the sensor detect the working pallet normally, then press “Start” to continue.